digimakergo/doc/references/template.md

 - children type: (string)
 - [optional]sort by(string): "" if no input
 - [optional]limit(int): 0 if not limit
-- [optional]condition(db.Condition): use cond to build condition, which can have and or logic
+- [optional]condition(db.Condition): "" to ignore.
+Use cond to build condition, which can have and or logic.
 - [optional]offset(int): offset, eg. 10 when it comes to sencond page

 Return: list of content or empty slice of ContentTyper if it has nothing